datake/AcademicWriting/README.md

 ## 2. Study
 explore/investigate/analyze, probe, examine, validate, justify, demystify

+Here we take the perspective that ... implies that ...

 ## 3. Anlysis on Figures/Tables
 (1) It illustrates/displays/present/manifests/exhibits/turns out that
 (2) It is worth noting that / It is worthwhile to note that / A key observation is that